 - If, when outside their property, a dog attacks a person in a manner that requires the person to take defensive action.

 - If a dog bites someone and causes injury less severe than “muscle tears or disfiguring lacerations” and does not require stitches or surgery.

 - If, when off the dog's usual property, the dog has bitten, attacked, injured, or kicked a domestic animal.

-- When attacking a person or animal outside of their property, the dog must have been unprovoked.
+The dog must have been unprovoked when attacking a person or animal outside their property.
 In addition, the dog must have attacked or injured a person or domestic animal twice in the previous 36 months to be considered “potentially dangerous.”

-- When unprovoked, attacked a person causing severe injury or death
+- When unprovoked, attack a person, causing severe injury or death.

 - Been declared potentially dangerous and continues to engage in unprovoked attacks and other behavior listed in the above section

 What Happens to a Dog Declared Potentially Dangerous or Vicious?